Explore

 Fishing

 Guests staying at Kingfisher Lakes are more than welcome to fish in both of the lakes during your stay.
-The only rules/restrictions we have are to ensure other guests and lake users (kayakers) are not disturbed by any fishing lines, equipment or facilities.
-We must advise that anyone fishing the lakes here has their own equipment and Rod Licence for freshwater fishing in England & Wales.
+The main rules/restrictions we have are to ensure other guests and lake users (kayakers) are not disturbed by any fishing lines, equipment or facilities.

 Historically, the lakes began as gravel deposited by glacial ice sheets during and since the Ice Age.
 There is a long glacial gravel seam stretching towards Hull from here and previous generations of landowners of this area operated a gravel company; extracting it as a source of aggregate for the production of concrete and mortar used in the construction and road building industry.